If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 - On The Floor or Chair If You Do Single-Leg Dips

 If getting a dip station in your home gym isn’t possible, you can use any of the above ways to perform dips at home.
-Below is the step-by-step guide on how to do dips at home using different things.
+Below is a step-by-step guide on how to do dips at home using different things.

 1. Chair Dips